codebards/policies/ownership-calendarium/index.md

 ---
-title: Calendarium Account Ownership | Code Bards
+title: Who owns a Calendarium account? | Code Bards
 description: Everything you need to know about Calendarium account ownership.
 ---

 # Who owns a Calendarium account?

-*Last updated: March 24, 2021*
+*Last updated: July 1, 2021*

 Calendarium accounts are owned by individuals, not by organizations.
 There are two types of Calendarium accounts: